Azure/bicep-types-az/generated/security/microsoft.security/2022-01-01-preview/types.md

 * **metadata**: [GovernanceRuleMetadata](#governancerulemetadata): The governance rule metadata
 * **ownerSource**: [GovernanceRuleOwnerSource](#governanceruleownersource) (Required): The owner source for the governance rule - e.g. Manually by user@contoso.com - see example
 * **remediationTimeframe**: string: Governance rule remediation timeframe - this is the time that will affect on the grace-period duration e.g. 7.00:00:00 - means 7 days
 * **rulePriority**: int (Required): The governance rule priority, priority to the lower number.
-Rules with the same priority on the same subscription will not be allowed
+Rules with the same priority on the same scope will not be allowed
 * **ruleType**: 'Integrated' | 'ServiceNow' | string (Required): The rule type of the governance rule, defines the source of the rule e.g. Integrated
 * **sourceResourceType**: 'Assessments' | string (Required): The governance rule source, what the rule affects, e.g. Assessments
 * **tenantId**: string (ReadOnly): The tenantId (GUID)